jimholmes/Abstracts/Abstracts.md

 > Tweaked for StarWest
 > Testing as an "event" after developers have finished their work can't "assure" quality at all.
 Teams that follow stove-piped processes are losing out on tremendous potential for true, honest collaboration that can seriously transform how they deliver value to their customers.
 This talk walks attendees through real-life situations where teams and organizations fundamentally changed their approaches to delivering high-quality software.
 Specific examples tie to concrete tips and approaches to helping integrate testing as an ongoing activity across the entire lifecycle&mdash;not just a late-occurring event.

+## <a name='it_team_leadership'></a> How Do I Lead an IT Team and Not Go Crazy?

+Few organizations do a good job helping their workers grow into leadership positions.
+It's even worse in the IT realm where we seem to cherish attitudes of introversion, poor communication skills, and a lack of understanding business principles.

+This session helps attendees understand questions they can ask of themselves as they move into roles leading software delivery teams such as: What does my organization expect of me?
+How do I learn to priortize effectively?
+How do I lead people in technical areas I don't know?
+Do I even want to do this?

+Attendees will leave this session with practical ideas based on Jim's decades of leadership experience.

+**Key Takeaways**

+* Learn to communicate in business, not technical lanquage
+* Educate your team to think outside the technical domain
+* Create an environment safe to fail in
+* Identify your weaknesses, learn to mitigate (not hide!) them

 ## <a name='growing_leadership'></a> Growing Into Leadership